VIAME/VIAME/examples/external_plugin_creation/python/README.rst

 python filter in VIAME, it simply copies the python library into the correct folder to run it so that VIAME's plugin manager picks up the file as an example.

+There are two ways to implement plugins, either as a derived class of a base algorithm class (e.g. image_filter) which has a simpler API, or as a custom pipelined process.
+The former is usually neater and easier, though the later allows more customization of inputs and outputs to a particular algorithm in case it's necessary.